Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ssm put-parameter --type "SecureString" --name "/cruddur/backend-flask/OTEL_EXPORTER_OTLP_HEADERS" --value "x-honeycomb-team=$HONEYCOMB_API_KEY"
 ```

-- Go to ```AWS Systems Manager > Parameter Store``` to make sure that the values were correctly set.
+- Go to ***AWS Systems Manager > Application Management > Parameter Store*** to make sure that the values were correctly set.

-### Step 9: Create an ECS role and attach a policy that will allow ECS to execute tasks
+### Step 9: Create an ECS role for our Task Definition file and attach a policy that will allow ECS to execute the Task Definition
+- In policies, create a service execution role, ```CruddurServiceExecutionRole``` [aws/policies/service-execution-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-execution-policy.json)
+- The policy will allow ECS to execute the Task Definition file that we will create below:
-- In policies, create a service execution role, ```CruddurServiceExecutionRole``` [aws/policies/service-assume-role-execution-policy.json]() and run the following in the terminal to create the role:
+- Run the following in the terminal to create the role:
 ```
 aws iam create-role \
 --role-name CruddurServiceExecutionRole  \
---assume-role-policy-document file://aws/policies/service-assume-role-execution-policy.json
+--assume-role-policy-document file://aws/policies/service-execution-policy.json
 ```
 - Confirm that the role was created in the AWS IAM console.
 - We will now create a policy, ```CruddurServiceExecutionPolicy``` [aws/policies/service-execution-policy.json]() and attach it to the ```CruddurServiceExecutionRole``` and run the following in the terminal to create the policy and attach it to the role simultaneously: